Bennybenassius/RV32I-Team15/Personal_Statements/Yueming_Wang/Yueming_Wang.md

 - And then, the `testit.py` will copy the `.hex` file to the `Instr_mem.sv` and do the formatting.
 The specific `Instr_mem.sv` is sorted out in first stage.
 - Finnally, the program will do the specific `doit.sh`.
 It is also sorted out in first stage.

-### Conclusion
+### Reflection
-learn:
-fully understand RV32I cpu
-working with git branch
+This project is a challenging but rewarding experience.
+It has significantly contributed to my growth as a student and aspiring engineer.

+#### What I Learned:

+**System Verilog Proficiency:**
+At the begining of the project, our code hardly compile at first time.
+The code used to comes with many syntax errors and typos.
+As the project proceed, we are able to write system verilog with more care, and made less mistakes in syntax errors and typos.
+Beyon the syntax and typos, this project also deepen my understanding of writing hardware instead of coding programs.

+**Risc-v 32I Architecture**
+Through out this project.
+I gained valuable insights into instruction set architectures, pipeline stages and cache memory based on riscv.
+Building the cpu from scratch providing me more than learning it from lecture.
+During the coding and debugging process, I gain more sense of how the riscv instruction set were come up with.
+Maybe some of my thinking process also happened in the people who participate the designe the risc-v.

+#### What I did well:

+**Documentation**
+During the project, I made documentation of what problem I met and what solution I try.
+It is realy helpful for me to write the personal statement.
+And also track the change I made can avoide lead myself in to a loop.

+**Build tools**
+The `control table` and the `test_toolkit` are realy useful eventually.
+Build tools that meet your own need turns out save much more time than the time you spend to build it.
+I will keep this habit for all the time.

+#### What I can improve:
+**more visualising**
+If we add more visualization to dircription of the project. we can help the reader to understand our design more quickly.
+And with visualization, we can also speed up our debug process.

 ### Future work
 During the debug processes.
 We would like to see if there are any routing issues.
 Having a visualized schematic will faclitate us very much.
 This imspired me to have a visualization for a set of system verilog files.

 But base on my research, some of the tools are not opensource.
 And some of the opensource project with visualizing freature did not do a great job, like **yosys**.
 I also looked into **ISSIE**, done by our department.
-Which allow us to specificied modules by verilog and do the module manually.
-But which not provide us feature convert a set of system verilog files and convert it into a schematic.
+Which allow us to specificied modules by using verilog and wire the module manually.
+But this appilication not provide us feature convert a set of system verilog files and convert it into a schematic.

-Therefore, convert a set of system verilog files into schematics(visualization), will be my future work.
+Therefore, convert a set of system verilog files into schematics(visualization) and make it illustrate the data flow, will be my future work.
 And want to apply for **UROP** in 2024, and aim to do this during summer 2024.

 Beyon that, I also want the visualization tool can allow user do formatting by themselves.
 I will plan todo it as well.